BilldarBagdar/C4Device_32StepSequencer/README.md

 </p>
 <h3> Sequencer Operations</h3>
 <p>
-<b>NOTE:</b> The Control Button labels screenprinted on the C4 case are a little different from the "Commander overlay" labels in the image above-top.
+<b>NOTE:</b> The Control Button labels screen-printed on the C4 case are a little different from the "Commander overlay" labels in the image above-top.
 The image (of the C4 device front panel layout) above shows a screenshot of the left side of the "C4 Commander" app window (in Edit mode, and the only view of the app in Performance mode).
 Specifically, the buttons labeled (on the Commander overlay sticker) "Parameter Layout" (Left, Right) in the image above are labeled